IGC Chairperson for 2024/25

 Aideé Saucedo Dávila is a Technical Officer at the UN International Maritime Organization where she focuses on global regulations for shipping decarbonization and their potential impacts on States.

-Chief Operating Officer Logistics, DP World GCC
+Chief Operating Officer, DP World Logistics, GCC

 Raveen Guliani was appointed Chief Operating Officer Logistics for DP World GCC in August 2023, overseeing trade and logistics in the UAE and the wider Gulf region.